|Helen Marie (Timmons) Miller|

 What were the secrets Helen was harboring?
 And who did she meet at the end of March or beginning of April 1946 that would become the father of her unborn child?
 And who else knew of her secrets?

 The initial hypothesis presented by most people today when confronted with this narrative is that the relinquishment of my mother for adoption makes more sense in light of this knowledge of events.
-Knowing she was pregnant with another man's child and her relationship growing stronger with Frank Strukel, Helen ended her failed marriage with Eldon Miller, relinquished the child born of an illicit affair with a virtual stranger, and started life anew with her marriage to Frank in 1947.
+Knowing she was pregnant with another man's child, and that her relationship with Frank Strukel was growing stronger, Helen ended her failed marriage with Eldon Miller, relinquished the child born of an illicit affair with a virtual stranger, and started life anew with her marriage to Frank in 1947.
 Right?

 But the facts seem to indicate something far more complex.